2017–18 Gibraltar Second Division

 The 2017–18 Gibraltar Second Division was the fifth season of the second-tier football in Gibraltar since the Gibraltar Football Association joined UEFA.
 Like the previous season, this year the league was contested by 9 clubs.
-The season began on 26 September 2017, and is expected to end in May 2018, with a mid-season break anticipated while Victoria Stadium underwent improvements.
-There will be no Chesterton's Cup this season.
+The season began on 26 September 2017, and ended in May 2018, with a mid-season break while Victoria Stadium underwent improvements.
+There was no Chesterton's Cup this season.

 Gibraltar Phoenix were the reigning champions, having won the league for the first time the previous season and earning promotion to the Premier Division.
 Boca Gibraltar won their first title this season, securing the title by a single point after a 1–1 draw with arch-rivals Bruno's Magpies on the final day of the season.

 Format

 Clubs play each other twice for a total of 16 matches each.
 The Second Division winner is promoted while the second-placed team enters a playoff with the ninth-placed team from the Premier Division.
 This season sees the continuation of the Home Grown Player (HPG) rule, requiring clubs to name 3 home grown players in their matchday squads with at least one of them on the field of play at all times.
 On 1 October, FC Olympique were awarded a 3–0 win over College 1975 after College fielded an ineligible player.
 The match had originally finished 2–1 to Olympique.

 On 2 February 2018, Angels were expelled from the league due to violations of squad quota and Home Grown Player rules, with their record expunged.